NodeJSmith/otf-api/CONTRIBUTING.md

 ## Get Started!

 Ready to contribute?
-Here's how to set up `otf` for local development.
+Here's how to set up `otf-api` for local development.

-1. Fork the `otf` repo on GitHub.
+1. Fork the `otf-api` repo on GitHub.
 2. Clone your fork locally

 ```
-    $ git clone git@github.com:your_name_here/otf.git
+    $ git clone git@github.com:your_name_here/otf-api.git
 ```

 3. Ensure [poetry](https://python-poetry.org/docs/) is installed.